5. Training a reflectorch model#

 class has the following keyword arguments:

-- the number of input channels of the 1D CNN (1 for reflectivity curves)hidden_channels
+- the number of input channels of the 1D CNN,hidden_channels

-- the type of activation function in the 1D CNNuse_batch_norm
+- the type of activation function in the 1D CNN)pretrained_embedding_net

-- the dimension of the output produced by the MLP (i.e. the number of thin film parameters to be predicted)layer_width
+- the dimension of the output produced by the MLP (i.e. the number of thin film parameters to be predicted)dim_conditioning_params

 - the width (i.e. number of neurons) of a linear layer in the MLPnum_blocks